Lead the Way

-Based on Loops, not Lines, you will repeat this adoption experiment many times during your leadership journey.
+Based on the Loops, not Lines seed, you will repeat this adoption experiment many times during your leadership journey.
 At its core, you will do some homework (reading) followed by putting something that resonates with you into practice.

-Proceed to the trial but also, in parallel, begin reading another book from the list, in it’s entirety.
+- Proceed to the trial but also, in parallel, begin reading another book in its entirety from the list

 - Once you have read a book completely, pick one thing that was mentioned in the book.

 - When you have something in mind, use AnswersFromExperiments and give it a try on a small scale within your organization.

 - Begin reading a new book from the reading list